Patrick2788/BigSpill-Excel-Lambda-Library/README.md

 Start here:  [BigSpill Onboarding Workbooks](/onboarding)

 ### Installation & Setup
-For installation instructions, module import steps, and verification procedures, please see [Installation & Setup](docs/User%20Manual.md#2-installation--setup) in the user manual.
+To install BigSpill, import the modules, and verify your environment, please see [Installation & Setup](docs/User%20Manual.md#2-installation--setup) in the user manual.

 ## License